neonkore/waypipe/README.md

 ## Status

-This is usable, but very unstable right now[0].
+This is usable, but still unstable right now[0].
 The main development location[1], command-line interface, wire format, and project name may yet change completely.
 Bug reports and patches are always welcome.